firsttris/ccu-addon-mui/README.md

 ### Use WakeLock to pervent Screen from Standby

-I want to display this App on Tablet in our Kitchen, to pervent Standby from the PWA, i used WakeLock API.
+I want to display this App on Tablet in our Kitchen, to pervent Standby from the PWA, i use WakeLock API.

-But WakeLock API is still experimental on Chrome.
+WakeLock API is still experimental on Chrome.

 To use WakeLock API in Chrome two things need to be configured on your mobile device (tablet):

-1. go to Chrome://flags
+1. go to `chrome://flags`
 2. Search & Enable `Experimal Web Platform features`.
 3. Set your CCU3 IP as Secure origin:
 4. Search & Enable `#unsafely-treat-insecure-origin-as-secure`